blocksds/grit/documentation/main_page.md

 - `-pzl`: Palette data is LZ77 compressed.
 - `-pzr`: Palette data is RLE compressed.

+Shared graphics options:

+- `-pS`: Shared palette data.
+The colors of the source bitmaps are merged into a single palette.
+See also `-O` and `-S`.
+NOTE: will alter the order of the original palette (unless the first bitmap happened to have all the colors in it (hint, hint)).

 ### 2.6.
 Input/output options

+Append mode:

 - `-fa`: Append to output file instead of overwriting.
 If data with the symbol name already exists in the file, it will be replaced.
 Has no effect for binary output.

-- `-ff <path>`: Flag file for additional options.
-Instead of adding all the options to the makefile, you can use an external file to store and modify them.
+C header generation options:

 - `-fh`: Create header file with declarations and array length definitions (using array-name + Len).
+This is the default.
 - `-fh!`: Do not create header file with declarations.

+GRF options:

-- `-fr`: Group the separate arrays into a GRF-formatted array.
+- `-fr`: Enables GRF format for .c and .s files.
+It groups the separate arrays into a GRF-formatted array.
 See also `-ftr`.

+File type export options:

 - `-ftb`: Export to binary files.
 Each array will have its own file: palettes will go into `*.pal.bin`; graphics data into `*.img.bin`; map data into `*.map.bin`; metamap data into `*.meta.bin`.
+- `-ftB`: Export to binary files.
+Each array will have its own file: palettes will go into `*.pal`; graphics data into `*.img`; map data into `*.map`;
+  metamap data into `*.meta`.
 - `-ftc`: Export to C arrays.
 - `-ftg`: Export to [PinEight GBFS](http://www.pineight.com) format.
 Note that the GBFS entry names are limited to 24 characters, 6 of which are already used for data affixes.
 - `-ftr`: Export to GRF (Grit RIFF).
 - `-fts`: Export to GNU assembly arrays.
 Default output filetype.

+External configuration options:

+- `-ff <path>`: Flag file for additional options.
+Instead of adding all the options to the makefile, you can use an external file to store and modify them.

+External tileset options:

 - `-fx <path>`: External tileset bitmap which can then be shared between different tilemaps.
 Implies `-gS`. **NOTE**.
 This is still a little fickle.
   The file must already be in the correct format: a column or reduced tiles with 8bpp.
 If the file-type does not support 8bpp, a `.bmp` of the same name will be used.

+Destination options:

 - `-o <path>`: Output file path.
-- `-O <path>`: Output file path for shared data.
 - `-s <name>`: Base name for array symbols.
 Invalid identifier characters will be replaced by underscores.
 If this option is not given, then the name follows from the output title, or from the input title if `-fa` is given.

+Shared data options:

+- `-O <path>`: Output file path for shared data.
+- `-D <path>`: Destination folder for non-shared data.
 - `-S <path>`: Base name for symbols for shared data.

 ### 2.7.
 Misc options

+Tile configuration options:

 - `-tc`: Tiling is done in column-major order, instead of row-major.
 This can be useful for horizontal scrollers, or efficient tile rendering.
 - `-th <n>`: Set height of basic tile (default: 8).
 - `-tw <n>`: Set width of basic tile (default: 8).

+Global overrides for C type used for the data arrays:

 - `-U8`: Set all output to use byte arrays.
 - `-U16`: Set all output to use halfword arrays.
 - `-U32`: Set all output to use word arrays.

+Global overrides for compression options:

 - `-Z!`: Set all output to use no compression.
 - `-Z0`: As `-Z!`, but with a 32-bit compression header similar to the ones used by the GBA/NDS BIOS.
 Byte 0: 0x00.
 Bytes 1-3: size of data.
 - `-Zh`: Set all output to use 8-bit Huffman compression.
 - `-Zl`: Set all output to use LZ77 compression.
 - `-Zr`: Set all output to use RLE compression.

+Verbosity options:

 - `-W1`: Log error messages.
 - `-W2`: Log errors and warning messages.
 - `-W3`: Log error, warning and status messages.
 There are a _lot_ of status